bobflagg/Financial-News-Sentiment-Analysis/README.md

 # Financial-News-Sentiment-Analysis

-A Python application for detecting sentiment in financial news based on the paper [Good Debt or Bad Debt: Detecting Semantic Orientations in Economic Texts](https://arxiv.org/abs/1307.5336).
+A Python application for detecting sentiment in financial news.

 ## Resources